eclipse-symphony/symphony/docs/symphony-book/hosts/_overview.md

 * `symphony-script-proxy.json`: A sample proxy deployment with a script provider.
 * `symphony-win-proxy.json`: A sample proxy deployment with a Windows 10 sideload provider.

-A host configuration contains an `api` element that contains all the [vendors](../vendors/overview.md) to be loaded; and a "bindings" element that contains all the [bindings](../bindings/_overview.md) to be enabled for this host.
+A host configuration contains an `api` element that contains all the vendors to be loaded and a `bindings` element that contains all the bindings to be enabled for this host.

 ## Symphony-API container

-By default, `ghcr.io/eclipse-symphony/symphony-api` container is configured to load `symphony-api.json` with `Debug` log level (this may change in production container build).
-You can override log level with a `LOG_LEVEL` environment variable, and the configuration file with a `CONIFG` environment variable.
+By default, the `ghcr.io/eclipse-symphony/symphony-api` container is configured to load `symphony-api.json` with `Debug` log level (this may change in production container build).
+You can override log level with a `LOG_LEVEL` environment variable, and the configuration file with a `CONFIG` environment variable.
 For example, to change log level to `Error` while launching the container:

 ```bash
 docker run --rm -it -e LOG_LEVEL=Error ghcr.io/eclipse-symphony/symphony-api:latest